Mezmay

 Mezmay (Мэзмые, Мезма́й) is a settlement in Apsheronsky District of Krasnodar Krai, Russia, located in the valley of the Kurdzhips River near its confluence with the Mezmay River, 35 km south-east of Apsheronsk.
-Population: less than a thousand inhabitants.
+Its population is less than a thousand inhabitants.
 It is a popular mountain resort.

 The village was linked with Apsheronsk by branch line of the Apsheronsk narrow-gauge railway, yet, in 2010 this branch was almost completely dismantled, except 8 km length part between Mezmay and village Guamka.
 This remaining railway was from 2011 to 2017 interrupted due to a landslide.

 Name

 The name Mezmay is formed of the two Circassian words Mez (forest) and Mye (wild apple), so Mezmay translated from Circassian as "wild apples forest."

 Landmarks

 Mezmay is a popular tourist site with a lot of natural attractions: (waterfalls, caves, canyons, etc.), the Clay Roman necropolis (Mezmayskoe burial) on the north-western outskirts of the village and the astrophysics observatory of the Kuban State University.